 A short history of Tel Aviv…

-The 1990s saw Tel Aviv move into a new era as the hi-tech industry developed around the city, bringing with it new skyscrapers.
-The tallest of these, the Azrieli Center Circular Tower offers an observation gallery with views across this vibrant, modern city.
+During the 1990s,Tel Aviv developed into a hi-tech mecca, bringing with it new skyscrapers.
+The tallest of these, the Azrieli Center offers an observation gallery with views across this vibrant, modern city.

 A visit to Tel Aviv wouldn’t be complete without a visit to the Tel Aviv Beach.
 Running the length of the city, from north to south, allots a view of the large hotels which dot the promenade.
 However, the real scene is not among the bigger hotels but rather in the city’s growing collection of unique, trendy, boutique hotels which are the hottest places to stay.
 Check out our guide to the best area to stay in Tel Aviv to understand the city’s layout better.

 Exploring Tel Aviv is easy as the city isn’t big and sites are accessible.
 This is a city for walking or biking, with wide boulevards stretching from north to south, and with bike rentals and scooters to rent on practically every block.
 If you want a more unique take on the city, join one of the many unique tours taking place in Tel Aviv – from cuisine to nightlife, architecture, and more.
 This Tel Aviv bucket list is a great starting point for visiting this metropolitan city.